The St Mary's Development Project

 Support from Brighton and Hove City Council

-The land is owned by Brighton and Hove City Council.
+The corner block to the west of the church is owned by Brighton and Hove City Council.
 The Council have agreed to lease it to St Mary’s at a peppercorn rent in return for our revitalizing it for maximum community benefit, including making the new toilets available to the public under the 'Use our loo' scheme.
 We are grateful to the Council for their support.

 Ironically, the Development Project emerged from Diocesan recommendations in 2003 and 2006 that St Mary’s be made redundant.
 The threat of closure galvanized people into action, and since 2010 the congregation have worked with the Regeneration Team of the Churches Conservation Trust (CCT) to devise a plan for sustainable growth.
 In June 2011, the CCT sponsored a well-attended Open Day at the church.
 Visitors' feedback revealed a need for affordable community spaces and a desire to use St Mary’s as an arts and performance venue without compromising the beauty of its interior or its life as a church.